-Where a tenant or leaseholder has indicated that they cannot pay the invoice in full, a repayment instalment plan may be agreed so that the debt is repaid in full in line with Section 4.45 of the council's Tenancy Agreement.
+Where a tenant or leaseholder has indicated that they cannot pay the invoice in full, a repayment instalment plan may be agreed so that the debt is repaid in full within 12 months of requesting payment.
+Any variation above 12 months must be approved by a manager.'

 In order to initiate a Debt Repayment Instalment Schedule, the tenant or leaseholder must pay a minimum deposit of £5.00 to the council.
 The payment is to be made in cash to the council or by using a debit card.